 The Everest Base Camp trek is one of the most popular trekking routes which is at 5,364 meters (17,598 feet) on the south side.
-It will take 2 days (17.7 kilometres) to reach Namche bazaar from Lukla but regular trekkers can reach in 1 day.
-From Lukla, it takes around 12 to 14 days (approximately 38.5 miles or 62 kilometres) to trek round trip to Everest Base Camp.
+It will take 2 days (17.7 kilometers) to reach Namche bazaar from Lukla but regular trekkers can reach in 1 day.
+From Lukla, it takes around 12 to 14 days (approximately 38.5 miles or 62 kilometers) to trek a round trip to Everest Base Camp.
 Everest Base Camp is not that challenging if you can deal with the attitudinal gain and walk for 6-7 hours continuously for 10 days.

 Camp 1: 6100 meters – 6400 meters (20000 – 21000 feet)

 Camp 1 is set up at the top of the Khumbu Icefall, it will be less dangerous once you pass the Khumbu Icefall.
 During night time you may hear murmuring cracking sounds of crevasses opening and closing deep down in the glacier beneath your tents.
 You need to stay away from the walls as a mass of snow may fall rapidly down a mountainside.
 In Camp 1 you can rest up before moving forward to camp 2.

 Camp 2 a rocky patch is at the foot of the icy Lhotse wall where you can get views of Mt.
 Lhotse.